 The Insolvency and Bankruptcy Code of 2016, which received assent from the president in the same year, is a consolidated legislation geared towards providing insolvency resolutions to:

 - And corporate

-This code exists under the Companies (Amendment) act 2017.
-The purpose of this code is to amend a number of legislations as well as repeal a number of legislations.
+The purpose of Insolvency and Bankruptcy Code is to amend a number of legislations as well as repeal a number of legislations.

 Purpose of the Companies (Amendment) Act 2017

 As per the introduction of the IBC code, the purposes of the Companies (Amendment) Act 2017 are as follows:

 - Amendment of laws that relate to reorganization and insolvency resolution of individuals, partnership firms and corporate persons in a time-bound manner.